miketahani/svg2map/README.md

 * rip SVG layer out of the frontend
 * strip out anything you don't want
 * add XML headers to the SVG data, save as a .svg
-* get the lat/lng coordinate pair of the NE corner of your SVG bounding box
+* get the lat/lng coordinate pair of the NW corner of your SVG bounding box
 * modify the script to fit your data
 * run script, get tiles